The Spain international will move to the Turin giants in the summer on a four-year deal once his contract with Athletic Bilbao expires

-The Spain international has been linked with a move to Turin since this past summer after announcing that he was not going to extend his contract at San Mames.
+The Spain international has been linked with a move to Turin since the summer after announcing that he was not going to extend his contract at San Mames.

-The Basques had turned down an offer from the Serie A champion over a January move to Italy, meaning that the Bianconeri have had to wait until the summer to get their man.
+As Goal.com revealed last week, the Basques had turned down an offer from the Serie A champions over a January move to Italy, meaning that the Bianconeri have had to wait until the summer to get their man.

-Juventus has long been looking for a striker to bolster its attack, with the likes of Alessandro Matri, Sebastian Giovinco and Mirko Vucinic failing to impress on a consistent basis.
+Juventus have long been looking for a striker to bolster their attack, with the likes of Alessandro Matri, Sebastian Giovinco, Fabio Quagliarella and Mirko Vucinic failing to impress on a consistent basis.

-Llorente made his debut for Bilbao in 2004, and he has since made more than 350 appearances for the club.
-He was an integral part of the side that reached the Copa del Rey and UEFA Europa League finals last season.
+Llorente made his debut for Athletic in 2004, and has since made over 350 appearances for the club.
+He was part of the side that reached the Copa del Rey and Europa League finals last season.